samrocketman/jervis/README.md

 The scaling issue is a main bullet.
 The solution for the issue is in a sub-bullet.

-* Developers are challenged with building often and even deploying often.
+* Developers are challenged with integrating work, building often, and even deploying often.
   * Jenkins was invented.
 * Jenkins infrastructure is strained when too many slaves are in one master and too many jobs are queued up on a daily basis.
 A single master struggles to